icarolelis1/Canella/libs/win/assimp/include/contrib/draco/README.md

 the encoded data in the `DecoderBuffer`.
 Then call `GetEncodedGeometryType()` to identify the type of geometry, e.g. mesh or point cloud.
-Then call either `DecodeBufferToMesh()` or `DecodeBufferToPointCloud()`, which will return a Mesh object or a point cloud.
+Then call either `DecodeBufferToMesh()` or `DecodeBufferToPointCloud()`, which will return a ModelMesh object or a point cloud.
 For example:

 ~~~~~ js
 // Create the Draco decoder.